-THE ANNUAL BUDGET PROCESS
+THE ANNUAL BUDGET CALENDAR

-- 1. The Finance Department develops and distributes budget request forms and instructions to department heads and elected officials.
+- 1. FEBRUARY: The Finance Department develops and distributes budget request forms and instructions to department heads and elected officials.
 Training sessions are conducted to explain the preparation and computer data entry process. - 2.
-Department Directors and Elected Officials and their staffs complete a set of budget request forms for each cost center.
+MARCH: Department Directors and Elected Officials and their staffs complete a set of budget request forms for each cost center.
 Requested amounts for expenditure line items are entered into the budget preparation module of the financial accounting system.
 Completed forms are submitted to the Finance Department according to the budget schedule.
 These include organizational description and objectives forms, line item justification forms, building block forms, request forms for additional personnel, and detail forms for training, telecommunication, and vehicle requirements. - 3.
-The Finance Department prepares revenue projections, analyzes department requests, and prepares a budget request package for budget hearings. - 4.
-The County Manager, along with the Finance Director and the Budget Administrator, meet with each Department Director and Elected Official to review budget requests.
+JANUARY MARCH: The Finance Department prepares revenue projections, analyzes department requests, and prepares a budget request package for budget hearings. - 4.
+APRIL: The County Manager, along with the Finance Director and the Budget Administrator, meet with each Department Director and Elected Official to review budget requests.
 These meetings are open to the public.
 Required adjustments are made and the County Manager's recommended budget is prepared for presentation to the Board of County Commissioners. - 5.
-The Board of County Commissioners reviews the recommended budget package at a public hearing and make any necessary adjustments.
-From these proceedings an Interim Budget is constructed and approved by Board Resolution, and submitted to the State Department of Finance and Administration (DFA) by June 1. - Any adjustments made by the DFA to the Interim Budget are then incorporated by the Finance Department into the Final Annual Budget which is submitted to the DFA by July 31 for final certification.
+MAY: The Board of County Commissioners reviews the recommended budget package at a public hearing and make any necessary adjustments.
+From these proceedings an Interim Budget is constructed and approved by Board Resolution, and submitted to the State Department of Finance and Administration (DFA) by June 1. - 6.
+JUNE: Any adjustments made by the DFA to the Interim Budget are then incorporated by the Finance Department into the Final Annual Budget which is submitted to the DFA by July 31 for final certification.
+The Final Budget is the subject of this document.